italonabuco/ns-website/README.md

 # Nabuco Software Website

-Static Website built to demonstrate knowledge about ReactJS, HTML and CSS.
+ReactJS Project to demonstrate knowledge about Jest and Enzyme.

 ## Author